ahmedsam007/NanoJet/LEGACY_VERSION_UPDATE.md

 ### Current Version Check

 After updating, verify you're on the latest version:
-- Open IDMMacApp
+- Open NanoJetApp
-- Go to menu: `IDMMacApp → About IDMMacApp`
+- Go to menu: `NanoJetApp → About NanoJetApp`
 - Version should show **0.2.0** or higher

 ---